stephschustermann/piRNA-detection/README.md

 You will need the following files to use all the features in this project:

-1. Transposable Elements file in order to get all the mappings to TE
+1. Transposable Elements file

+The program expects an eland based file with the format example shown above:

 ```
 trans_id        trans_coord     target_seq      probe_id        probe_seq       num_mismatch    strand